omeryurtt/Data-Analysis-Projects/README.md

 - Data Visualization with Graphs

-🔗 *Go to Repo to see detail of [project] (https://github.com/omeryurtt/Web-Scraping-and-Sentiment-Analysis/tree/main).
+🔗 *Go to Repo to see detail of [project](https://github.com/omeryurtt/Web-Scraping-and-Sentiment-Analysis/tree/main).*

 ## Nutrition and Health Tracking Excel Tool 📊🍕